Jeffrey-H/Headless-Laravel/README.md

 # Headless-Laravel

-Headless Laravel is meant to be a back-end for a front-end application.
-Our aspect is to focus on user authentication and making it easy to simply setup a authentication system.
+Headless Laravel is just the defdault Laravel framework combined with the Passport package.
+This togheter is responsible for a flaweless rest-api application.
+All the good stuff from laravel and some custom responses are comming toghether to give you the best experience.

 ## Installation